As you accumulate guitar pedals, your mind will naturally turn to a pedal board enclosure to house all your compact effects units.

 There are many people that build pedal boards, and you may even be able to find a builder in your hometown.

-Again, since you can get it built to your exact specifications, getting your needs met is easier than buying a commercially available unit.
+Again, since you can get it built to your exact specifications, getting your needs met this way is easier than buying a commercially available unit.

 Does Pedal Order Matter?

-Yes, regardless of whether you use a pedal board or not, you still need to be thinking about signal chain to get the best results possible.
+Yes, regardless of whether you use a pedal board, you still need to be thinking about signal chain to get the best results possible.

 Depending on your preferences you might reorder your effects chain slightly, but this is a good starting point.
 If you don’t have any pedals that belong to certain effects categories (like modulation effects), just move onto the next one.